Milky Way: Spiral arms

 Outside the gravitational influence of the Galactic bar, the structure of the interstellar medium and stars in the disk of the Milky Way is organized into four spiral arms.
 Spiral arms typically contain a higher density of interstellar gas and dust than the Galactic average as well as a greater concentration of star formation, as traced by H II regions and molecular clouds.

-The Milky Way's spiral structure is uncertain, and there is currently no consensus on the nature of the Milky Way's arms.
+The Milky Way's spiral structure is uncertain, and there is currently no consensus on the nature of its arms.
 Perfect logarithmic spiral patterns only crudely describe features near the Sun, because galaxies commonly have arms that branch, merge, twist unexpectedly, and feature a degree of irregularity.
 The possible scenario of the Sun within a spur / Local arm emphasizes that point and indicates that such features are probably not unique, and exist elsewhere in the Milky Way.
 Estimates of the pitch angle of the arms range from about 7° to 25°.
-There are thought to be four spiral arms that all start near the Milky Way Galaxy's center.
+There are thought to be four spiral arms that all start near the galaxy's center.
 These are named as follows, with the positions of the arms shown in the image: